The Travel Bug Home

 From the first trip over I loved Bulgaria – the way the goats and cows still wandered down the streets making their way home each evening, the curious locals willing to put on a full table of food at the drop of a hat for you, the fact that there was mountains and skiing, lakes and forests, beaches and everything in between in one (fairly small) country.
 I made several trips over to Bulgaria travelling around and viewing property in 2004 and 2005.
 I viewed property with a number of different Bulgarian real estate agents – some good, some bad and some indifferent.
 I made my first purchase of a Bulgarian property in summer 2005 – a small house, full of character with a good sized plot and lovely mountain views (now sold to friends who are renovating it).
 Buying and selling Bulgarian property developed into a side line and then a full time business – sourcing property for other British.
 And along the way, I would see properties that I liked, that I thought were cheap (at the time) and so bought several more.
 In 2006 I decided to move over to Bulgaria with my long term partner (although in the end he never came) and designed and built a new house from scratch.
 That in itself turned into a complete nightmare cultivating in several court cases which dragged on for over 5 years and cost a fortune.
 I bought a couple more properties, renovated several, rented a couple out and at one stage had around 12 properties.

 Things have changed a fair bit in Bulgaria since I first started visiting and moved here.
 Back in 2006 Bulgaria was “the” hot spot to buy in and the British and Irish came here in their droves to buy houses.
 Many came for a weekend or a week, bought a house or two and have never been back since.
 Many people invested in off-plan apartments, taken in by the promise of large capital gains and guaranteed rental income and got badly burnt.
 There were posters everywhere urging you to buy new-build apartments and cash in on the boom.
 But when the recession hit the UK and Ireland (and many other countries), it had a knock on effect here and the property bubble burst, leaving many with apartments and houses worth only a fraction of what they paid for them, whilst others lost everything they had invested when developers disappeared over night with millions of investors money, leaving half built apartment blocks.
 Prices plummeted, with many properties losing half of their perceived value.
 The situation remained pretty much the same right through until 2011.
 Things then looked to improve slightly in 2012 and 2013, many fuelled by Russians buying and through a more local market for property sales and purchases.
 But the troubles in Ukraine and the collapse of the Russian currency saw less buyers from the former Soviet states in 2014.
 The National Housing Agency in Bulgaria states that the property market has stabilised and there are small signs of a slow but steady recovery, with prices and sales up by the few percent on the last year.
+Brexit is now a worry for many, either current owners or those that were planning a move.

 Personally I feel it is more a case of prices now being more realistic.
 Back in 2005 and 2006 when “us Brits” discovered Bulgaria we were led to believe that an old falling down wreck for 10,000 Euros was the bargain of the century, that an apartment on the coast or in the ski resort for just 60,000 Euros was a great deal.
 But these prices were all just on paper and could never be sustained.
 Now you can pick up old wrecks for a couple of thousand Euros, a small renovated place for around 20,000 to 30,000 Euros and a larger renovated property for around 50,000 Euros.
 And an apartment at the coast or in one of the ski resorts can be as little as 15,000 Euros depending on the complex and location.
 Obviously like any country there are areas that are more expensive and better developed than others.